-Monthly verification that 100 percent of flow was filtered through both stages and that the first stage was preceded by a coagulation step.
-Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compliance date in subsection (i)(12)(C) of this section.

-Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compliance date in subsection (i)(12)(C) of this section.

-Not later than 9 calendar (xi) Slow sand fil-Monthly verification that both a tration (as secondslow sand filter and a preceding days after the month in ary filter). separate stage of filtration treated which the monitoring was 100 percent of flow from surface conducted, beginning on the water or GWUDI sources, or both. applicable treatment compliance date in subsection (i)(12)(C) of this section. (xii) Chlorine diox- Summary of CT values for each day Not later than 9 calendar as described in subsection (j)(13)(F)ide. days after the month in of this section. which the monitoring was conducted, beginning on the applicable treatment compliance date in subsection (i)(12)(C) of this section. (xiii) Ozone.
-Summary of CT values for each day Not later than 9 calendar as described in subsection (j)(13)(F) days after the month in of this section. which the monitoring was conducted, beginning on the applicable treatment compliance date in subsection (i)(12)(C) of this section. (xiv) UV.
-(I) Validation of test results demon-Not later than the applicable strating operating conditions that treatment compliance date in achieve required UV dose. subsection (j)(12)(C) of this section.
-Not later than 9 calendar (II) Monthly report summarizing the percentage of water entering the days after the month in distribution system that was not which the monitoring was treated by UV reactors operating conducted, beginning on the within validated conditions for the applicable treatment complisection (j)(13)(F)(iii) of this section. (j)(12)(C) of this section.
+frequency, control limits, and asso- ciated baseline.
+(II) Monthly report summarizing the following: (A) All direct in- tegrity tests above the control limit; and (B) If applicable, any turbidity or alternative department-approved indirect integrity monitoring results triggering direct integrity testing and the corrective action that was taken.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compli- ance date in subsection (j)(12)(C) of this section. (x) Second stage filtration.
+Monthly verification that 100 per- cent of flow was filtered through both stages and that the first stage was preceded by a coagulation step.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compli- ance date in subsection (j)(12)(C) of this section. (xi) Slow sand fil- tration (as second- ary filter).
+Monthly verification that both a slow sand filter and a preceding separate stage of filtration treated 100 percent of flow from surface water or GWUDI sources, or both.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compli- ance date in subsection (j)(12)(C) of this section. (xii) Chlorine diox- ide.
+Summary of CT values for each day as described in subsection (j)(13)(F) of this section.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compli- ance date in subsection (j)(12)(C) of this section. (xiii) Ozone.
+Summary of CT values for each day as described in subsection (j)(13)(F) of this section.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compli- ance date in subsection (j)(12)(C) of this section. (xiv) UV.
+(I) Validation of test results demon- strating operating conditions that achieve required UV dose.
+Not later than the applicable treatment compliance date in subsection $(j)(12)(C)$ of this section.

+(II) Monthly report summarizing (II) Monthly report summarizing the percentage of water entering the distribution system that was not treated by UV reactors operating within validated conditions for the required dose as specified in subsection (j)(13)(F)(iii) of this section. (j)(12)(C) of this section.
+Not later than 9 calendar days after the month in which the monitoring was conducted, beginning on the applicable treatment compliance date in subsection.

-Reporting for ground water systems.
+(10) Reporting for ground water systems.
 In addition to the requirements of subdivisions (1) through (4), inclusive, of this subsection, a ground water system regulated under subsections (e)(7)(E), (e)(12) and (j)(14) of this section shall provide the following information to the department: